RichardTrujilloTorres/tubedl/README.md

-from pathlib import Path

-readme_content = """# 🎬 tubedl
+# 🎬 tubedl

 `tubedl` is a simple yet powerful **command-line YouTube downloader** built with Python and [yt-dlp](https://github.com/yt-dlp/yt-dlp).
-It supports videos, shorts, and playlists — with clean CLI options, progress indicators, audio conversion via FFmpeg, and now **authentication for age-restricted or private videos**.
+It supports videos, shorts, playlists, and now thumbnails — with clean CLI options, progress indicators, audio conversion via FFmpeg, and authentication for age-restricted or private videos.

 ---